-At all stages the child's circumstances will be kept under review The DSL/Staff will request further support if required to ensure the child's safety is
+At all stages the child's circumstances will be kept under review The DSL will re-refer if required to ensure that the child's safety is paramount

-1. Introduction and Ethos
+I. Introduction and Ethos

-- Quest School is a community and all those directly connected (staff, trustees, parents, families and pupils) have an essential role to play in making it safe and secure.
-Quest School recognise our statutory responsibility to safeguard and promote the welfare of all children. - Quest School recognises the importance of providing an ethos and environment within school that will help children to be safe and feel safe.
-In our school children are respected and encourage to talk openly. - Our school core safeguarding principles are: - We are an important part of the wider safeguarding system for children. - o It is our whole school responsibility to safeguard and promote the welfare of children. - All children (defined as those up to the age of 18) regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - All children have a right to be heard and to have their wishes and feelings taken into account. - All our staff understand safe professional practice and adhere to our safeguarding policies.
+- Trinity School is a community and all those directly connected (staff, volunteers, governors, parents, families and students) have an essential role to play in making it safe and secure.
+Trinity School recognises our moral and statutory responsibility to safeguard and promote the welfare of all children. - Trinity School recognises the importance of providing an ethos and environment within school that will help children to be safe and feel safe.
+In our school children are respected and encouraged to talk openly. - Our school core safeguarding principles are: - We are an important part of the wider safeguarding system for children. - It is our whole school responsibility to safeguard and promote the welfare of children. - All children (defined as those up to the age of 18) regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - \circ $\,$ All children have a right to be heard and to have their wishes and feelings taken into account. - All our staff understand safe professional practice and adhere to our safeguarding policies. - All staff have a responsibility to recognise vulnerability in children and act on any concern in accordance with this policy.